 June, 11 (Monday).
 Dickens writes a letter from Tavistock House to Samuel Morley, saying he is unable to attend the inaugural meeting of the Administrative Reform Association (on 13 June) due to prior commitments.

 June, 29 (Friday).
 The Daily Telegraph newspaper is launched (originally called the Daily Telegraph & Courier).

 July – Oct (early).
 Dickens rents a house overlooking the sea in Folkestone at 3 Albion Villas.
+Whilst there, he would write the first chapters of Little Dorrit.